 Cardholders can also expect an assortment of travel insurance and purchase protection policies, as well as travel coverage for trip interruption, trip delays and lost luggage.
 Also, purchases made with a premium credit card are likely to be covered by extended warranties, price guarantees and accidental damage coverage.

 Choosing the Best Premium Credit Card for Your Needs

 Those who are considering applying for a premium credit card need to avoid the temptation to look for a card that has the most features, and focus on finding a card that will have the features that are the most valuable for their particular needs.
 For example, an airport lounge membership is nice to have, but applicants need to examine the lounge program and find out if a lounge is offered in a convenient part of their home airport, and in the places that they travel to most frequently.
 Cardholders also need to assess the value of the fee waivers or credits, along with the purchase protection and travel insurance policies to ensure that the expensive annual fees will be worth paying.

 Those who travel frequently can usually find great value in these cards, while others who travel less often might find most of the non-travel benefits available in a less pricey product.

 As you shop for a premium credit card, it can help to know your credit scores so that you apply for a credit card for which you’re more likely to be approved.
 There are free tools that can help you prepare for your search, like the Credit Report Card, which gives you your credit scores and an analysis of your credit data, updated every month.

-2nd Runner-Up: The United Club Card from Chase
+2nd Runner-Up: The Platinum Card from American Express

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.